-FingerMotion has sufficient intellectual property rights to operate its mobile payment and recharge platform system.
+The Company has sufficient intellectual property rights to operate its mobile payment and recharge platform system.
+Specifically, the Company has registered patents for its mobile payment and recharge platform system.
 The Company will continue to enhance the system to meet market and consumer demands and requirements.
+The Company has also implemented strict controls to ensure the safe and secure keeping of any source codes.5